 According to Authority documents, a number of EMTs or Paramedics are simply walking away from their licenses after an off duty DUI or other similar conviction, and they don’t have to.
 With expert representation, these Paramedics and EMTs can defend their licenses and continue doing the jobs they love.
 That is where the Firm of Goyette & Associates comes in.

 Goyette & Associates are the Panel Attorneys for License Defenders Inc. and RN Guardian, both of which provide license defence to Allied Health Professionals in their respective fields.
 The need for affordable license defence arose because neither malpractice insurance, professional associations, nor employers cover license representation.
 Disciplinable licensing complaints are most often the result of an incident that is outside the course and scope of an EMT’ or paramedic’s job, which precludes them from any coverage for the incident.
 Individuals defending their professional licenses on their own dime can expect to pay anywhere from $5000.00 to $25,000.00 in legal fees and other penalties. https://www.emsa.ca.gov/personnel/files/para_discipline_process.pdf

-As license defenders for Registered Nurses, we’ve noticed that one of the largest factors contributing to license revocation is a lack of education regarding both the incidents that precipitate an investigation and what can be done to retain a license once an accusation has been filed or a complaint has been made.
+As license defenders for Registered Nurses and Physicians, we’ve noticed that one of the largest factors contributing to license revocation is a lack of education regarding both the incidents that precipitate an investigation and what can be done to retain a license once an accusation has been filed or a complaint has been made.
 We’ve taken an active role in educating Allied Health Professions through a blog, monthly newsletters, speaking at conferences, a call in radio show and advising individuals if they have a question pertaining to their license.
 For us, preventing licensing issues is just as important as defending them.